Income Tax Act 2007

-DG 4: Meaning of private use for this subpart
+DG 5: Meaning and treatment of interest expenditure for this subpart

 You could also call this:

-If you’re not a company, your interest spending on an asset is counted as expenditure in section DG 9(3)(a).
-If you’re a company (but not a qualifying company), your interest spending on an asset is split up according to section DG 11.
-If you’re a qualifying company, you’re treated as if you’re not a company for this part of the law.
+If you are not a company, your interest expenses are included in your expenditure.
+If you are a company, but not a qualifying company, your interest expenses are split under section DG 11.
+If you are a qualifying company, you are treated as if you are not a company for this part of the law.

-Interest expenditure doesn’t include deductions that only happen because of changes in currency exchange rates.
+Interest expenses do not include deductions that only happen because of changes in currency exchange rates.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: DG 6: Associated persons: company rule modified
+DG 6: Associated persons: company rule modified, or

 Expenditure related to use of certain assets